 We have much more room (margin of error for our bow-level) on these “outside” strings than we do on the D and G strings.
 Whereas the D and G strings are surrounded on both sides (hemmed in) by the neighbouring strings, the C and A strings each have a large “open space” on their “outside” (towards the cello body) into which the bow can wander safely without the risk of hitting anything.
 This safety distance is easy to measure: when playing on either the C or A strings with the bowhair very near to the neighbouring string, there is (on my cello at least), a distance of approximately 4 cm between the bowhair and the cello’s body.
 Compare this to the several millimetres of vertical distance that separate the middle strings from their neighbours!

 This greater distance gives us great bow-level comfort and safety on the A and C strings, compared to the G and D strings.
 It means that when playing on these outer strings, the risk of accidentally touching a neighbouring string is much less than when we play on the two middle strings.
-On the A string, it allows us to really play loudly, with maximum bow pressure, without having to worry about the risk of hitting the D string.
+On both the A and C strings, this extra distance also allows us to really play loudly, with maximum bow pressure, without having to worry about the risk of hitting the neighbouring string.

 Fortunately, we seldom start an ff note at the tip of the bow because if we did, on the A string, if our bow-level control was really “off”, we could run the risk of spearing the belly of our cello with the tip of the bow.
 If our bow level is too “high” on the A string then we touch the wood of the rib with the bowhair.
 This can be especially problematic in loud percussive spiccato passages because instead of just the bowhair touching the cello belly, it is the stick of the bow that hits it.